 Qt Creator uses the MIME type of a file to determine which mode and editor to use for opening the file.
 If your files do not match the predefined MIME types, you can edit the MIME types.

-You can use the model editor to create Universal Modeling Language (UML) style models with structured and behavioral diagrams that provide different views of your system and store them in XML format.
+You can use the model editor to create Universal Modeling Language (UML) style models with structured and behavioral diagrams that show your system in many ways and store them in XML format.

 - Editing State Charts